 The Northwest Public Service Career Fairs are hosted by the Northwest Consortium Law Schools.
 These are the premier career fairs for public interest summer hiring in the Pacific Northwest.
 This is a great way for first year law students to get substantive legal experience.
 Check out the website for more information.
 Be sure to visit the site often, as we add new employers.
 Many of the organizations will be doing interviews at the fair.

-Annual Solo, Small, and Mid-Size Firm Fair/Spring OCI
+Spring OCI/ Solo, Small, and Mid-Size Firm Networking Event

 Week of March 9, 2015